lukasroegner/homebridge-dyson-pure-cool/README.md

 **temperatureOffset**: Negatively or positively offset the value reported by the temperature sensor before exposing it to HomeKit.
 Provide the value in degree Celsius.

 **isHumiditySensorEnabled**: If set to `true`, a separate humidity sensor is exposed.
-Only used for non-humidifier devices.
 If set to `false`, the humidity is added as characteristic to the air purifier (supported in the Apple Home app).
 Defaults to `false`.

 **isHumidityIgnored**: If set to `true`, the humidity measurement is completely ignored and not exposed.
 Can only used for non-humidifier devices.
 Defaults to `false`.